DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-27-improving-the-references-user-journey.md

 ### Hypothesis

-If we make adding another referee the main call to action Candidates will know they need to do this
+If we make adding another referee the main call to action Then candidates will know they need to do this

 ### What this looks like